-18 Dougherty, supra note 10, at 128.
-The absurdity doctrine has gained widespread acceptance, even among the so-called "textualists"-a group that actually needs the doctrine "to avoid the harsh results of their chosen theory" or, stated less kindly, because the doctrine provides "a way for textualists to cheat."
-Jellum, supra note 9, at 923.
-For a discussion of the primary schools of thought on statutory interpretation, see id. at 938 (discussing "textualists" and "purposivists"); Andrew S. Gold, Absurd Results, Scrivener's Errors, and Statutory Interpretation, 75 U. CIN.
-L. REV. 25, 41 (2006) (comparing "textualists" with "intentionalists"); and John F. Manning, The Absurdity Doctrine, 116 HARV.
+(discussing "textualists" and "purposivists").
+See also Andrew S. Gold, Absurd Results, Scrivener's Errors, and Statutory Interpretation, 75 U. CIN.
+L. REV. 25, 41 (2006) (comparing "textualists" with "intentionalists"); John F. Manning, The Absurdity Doctrine, 116 HARV.
 L. REV. 2387, 2393 (2003) (discussing "intentionalism," "intent skepticism," and "textualism").
 This Article, however, is not concerned with whether the absurdity doctrine offends the disciples of a given school of thought.
 Such an inquiry is fodder for law professors but is of little interest to the practicing lawyer.

-19 See, e.g., Case v.
-Olson, 14 N.W.2d 717, 719 (Iowa 1944) (the absurdity doctrine is to be used "where adherence to the letter would result in absurdity, or injustice, or would lead to contradiction").

-20 See Gold, supra note 18, at 53 ("Precedent varies as to how absurd a statutory application must be to trigger the absurdity doctrine.").

-21 United States v.
+- 19. See, e.g., Case v.
+Olson, 14 N.W.2d 717, 719 (Iowa 1944) (stating that the absurdity doctrine is to be used "where adherence to the letter would result in absurdity, or injustice, or would lead to contradiction"). - 20.
+See Gold, supra note 18, at 53 ("Precedent varies as to how absurd a statutory application must be to trigger the absurdity doctrine."). - 21.
+United States v.
 Husted, 545 F.3d 1240, 1245 (10th Cir.
 2008) (emphasis added) (quoting Sturges v.
-Crowninshield, 17 U.S. 122, 202-03 (1819)).

-22 Id. (emphasis added) (quoting Bock Laundry, 490 U.S. 504, 509 (1989)).
+Crowninshield, 17 U.S. 122, 202-03 (1819)). - 22.
+Id. (emphasis added) (quoting Green v.
+Bock Laundry Mach.
+Co., 490 U.S. 504, 509 (1989)). - 23.
+People v.

-23 People v.
 Munoz, 252 Cal.
 Rptr.
-3d 456, 474 (Ct.
+3d 456, 474 (Cal.
+Ct.
 App.
-2019) (parenthetical subparts added).

-24 The evidence demonstrates that jurors have difficulty distinguishing between the different burdens of proof.
-However, we do not abandon these legal distinctions just because juries have trouble drawing
+2019) (parenthetical subparts added). - 24.
+The evidence demonstrates that jurors have difficulty distinguishing between the different burdens of proof.
+See Lawrence T. White & Michael D. Cicchini, Is Reasonable Doubt Self-Defining?, 64 VILL.
+L. REV. 1 (2019) (demonstrating that mock jurors do not distinguish between proof beyond a reasonable doubt and the two lower burdens of proof); see also Michael D. Cicchini, Reasonable Doubt and Relativity, 76

 Likewise, with regard to the absurdity doctrine, "[t]here is no clear line which distinguishes the routine application of a statute from the absurd.
-For that matter, there is no clear line which distinguishes that which is merely absurd, from the absurd and monstrous."25 Rather than drawing bright lines, then, "[a]s one moves along the continuum of statutory applications, from unlikely, to odd, to unthinkable, a point is reached where any competent user of the language will say that the language does not apply to these facts."26 In other words, the application of the statute would, at that point, produce an absurd result which is then rejected.
+For that matter, there is no clear line which distinguishes that which is merely absurd, from the absurd and monstrous."
+Rather than drawing bright lines, then, "[a]s one moves along the continuum of statutory applications, from unlikely, to odd, to unthinkable, a point is reached where any competent user of the language will say that the language does not apply to these facts."
+In other words, the application of the statute would, at that point, produce an absurd result that is then rejected.

-Historically, the absurdity doctrine dates to 1765 when William Blackstone wrote: "If there arise out of acts of parliament any absurd consequences, manifestly contradictory to common reason, they are, with regard to those collateral consequences, void."27 The United States Supreme Court first recognized the doctrine in 1819.28 It later decided perhaps its most famous absurdity case, United States v.
+Historically, the absurdity doctrine dates to 1765 when William Blackstone wrote: "If there arise out of acts of parliament any absurd consequences, manifestly contradictory to common reason, they are, with regard to those collateral consequences, void."
+The United States Supreme Court first recognized the doctrine in 1819.
+It later decided perhaps its most famous absurdity case, United States v.
 Kirby, in 1868.29

-In Kirby, the defendant was charged criminally under the statute "which provides that, if any person shall knowingly and willfully obstruct or retard the passage of the mail ... he shall, upon conviction ... pay a fine not exceeding one hundred dollars[.]"30 This seems like a reasonable statute on its face.
-However, defendant Kirby was actually the sheriff, and his alleged crime was his act of arresting a mail carrier pursuant to a valid arrest warrant for murder.31 The problem for the defendant-sheriff was that he arrested the mail carrier during his mail route, thus "knowingly and willfully obstruct[ing]" the delivery of the mail.32
+In Kirby, the defendant was charged criminally under a statute providing "that, if any person shall knowingly and willfully obstruct or retard the passage of the mail . . . he shall, upon conviction . . . pay a fine not exceeding one hundred dollars."
+The statute seems reasonable on its face.
+However, defendant Kirby was actually the sheriff, and his alleged crime was his act of arresting a mail carrier pursuant to a valid arrest warrant for murder.
+The problem for the defendant-sheriff was that he arrested the mail carrier during his mail route, thus "knowingly and willfully obstruct[ing]" the delivery of the mail.
+32